The Odd Couple (1970 TV series): Home media

 "The Complete First Season" of The Odd Couple was released on DVD in Region 1 August 18, 2006, by Time Life Video, under license from Paramount Home Entertainment (Paramount Television was the program's original distributor).
 Some episodes, mainly from the first season, were available on VHS during the 1990s, and distributed by Columbia House.

 Each episode on the first season's DVDs contains an introduction from the show's producer, Garry Marshall.
-Also included as extras are Emmy Awards speeches, bloopers, TV interviews with the show's stars and a clip of The Odd Couple on Broadway.
+Also included as extras are Emmy Awards speeches, bloopers, TV interviews with the show's stars, and a clip of The Odd Couple on Broadway.

 Paramount/CBS DVD released the remaining seasons (two through five) of The Odd Couple on DVD in Region 1.
 Season 1 was released in Region 2 April 28, 2008.
+All five seasons have been released in Region 2, in Germany, under the title Männerwirtschaft; they contain the option of the original English language soundtrack or a dubbed German version.

 While the Time Life Season 1 DVD release contained the original, unedited episodes as originally broadcast, CBS Home Entertainment opted to edit their DVDs of Seasons Two through Five, removing short segments or occasionally entire scenes that include music sung by Felix or some other characters.
 A notable example of this is seen in the Season 5 episode, "Strike Up the Band... or Else"; in the epilogue, guest star Pernell Roberts's character is going to sing, but the episode abruptly ends.
 Fans and critics alike lambasted CBS/Paramount for the shoddy treatment that The Odd Couple DVD releases received, concluding that the studio has misled consumers by labeling their DVD sets as "complete", although they have been intentionally edited to avoid paying royalties required by the music publishers.

 On June 16, 2015, CBS DVD released The Odd Couple — The Complete Series on DVD in Region 1, albeit with the same edits and removal of scenes with music.

 In Australia (Region 4), Paramount released the first season in 2008, but no further releases were made.
 In 2016, Via Vision Entertainment obtained the rights to release the entire series from July 2016 through September 2016, followed by a Complete Series box set in November 2016.

 In September 2023, it was announced that the complete series would be made available for the first time on Blu-ray from Paramount.
 The set was released December 5, 2023, again with the same musical edits and deletions seen on the DVDs.